-Additional information received provided an overview of the Administrative and Criminal cases, including status.
-During the past twelve months there have been zero administrative and zero criminal cases.
+Additional information received provided an overview of the administrative and criminal cases, including status.
+During the past twelve months there were zero administrative and one criminal cases.

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
 22, H, 2, e, states that each case shall be carefully evaluated on its merit, considering evidence and circumstances and whether there is any possibility that the alleged incident could have occurred.